 2. Ensure that 'Spend Categories' are enabled and configured properly.Â

-3. Navigate to the 'Travel' section, click 'Trips' and then the 'Manage Travel Policy' link.
+3. Navigate to the 'Travel' section, click 'Trips', click on the 3 dots on the top right, and then click the 'Manage Travel Policy'.

 4. Click on 'Flights'.

 4.1.
-In the 'Settings' section, activate the policy and modify the name if needed.
+In the 'Settings' section, activate the policy and modify the policy name if needed.

 4.2.
-In the 'Details' section, choose a relevant Spend Category, input the policy guidelines, select the currency, and specify the duration.
-The last option offers choices (e.g., a single policy; policies for short and long flights; or policies for short, medium, and long flights) and changes the number of values needed in the following sections. Â
+In the 'Details' section, choose a relevant Spend Category, input the policy guidelines, select the currency, and specify the Flight duration.
+The last option offers choices (e.g., a single policy, different policies for short and long flights, or different policies for short, medium, and long flights) and as a result changes the number of values needed in the following sections. Â

 Notes:

-- An added route will apply to both directions (e.g., NYC → Paris also covers Paris → NYC: there is no need to add the other route).Â
+- An added route will apply to both directions (e.g., NYC → Paris trip already covers Paris → NYC, so there is no need to add the other route).Â

 - The 'more specific location' configured (e.g., destination NYC vs USA) will determine the spent limit allowed or cabin class.Â

 4.4.
-Designate a class for each tier under the Cabin class section.Â
+Designate a class for each flight duration and tier under the Cabin class section.Â

 4.5.
 When you are done, click the 'Save' button.Â